Kryotome/Random-Numbers/README.md

-🔢 Random Number Generator and Classifier
+🔢 Random Number Generator and Classifier.
 A Java-based program that generates a specified number of random numbers, classifies them into even and odd arrays, sorts them in different orders, and displays the results.

 💡 Features
 1. Prompt User for Number of Random Numbers: The program prompts the user to input how many random numbers they would like to generate.